 Thanks to YouTube, I’m quickly discovering who I really am as a car guy.
 I used to think that I was only interested in small and nimble sports cars capable of ripping my face off around road courses, but…a guy named Cleetus changed all that.
 Now, thanks to him (and his crew), I find myself getting really excited about ridiculously overbuilt (and sketchy) drag cars capable of ripping my face of on a drag strip.
 Is this the perfect intro for a Cleetus McFarland net worth article or what?

-What I’m trying to say is that I’ve only been watching the Cleetus McFarland YouTube channel for about 4 months now, and…I’m addicted.
+What I’m trying to say is that I’ve only been watching the Cleetus McFarland YouTube channel for years, and…I’m still addicted.
 Besides the humor (and his fearlessness when it comes to doing whatever it takes to set records at the track), I’m mostly interested in the business that he’s built for himself.
 With a massively successful YouTube channel, two full time employees, and the ability to draw large crowds at every event he attends…he’s a perfect role model for those aspiring to make a fun (and profitable) living working with cars.

 By the way, if you’re scratching your head in total confusion right now, I’ve written a full article explaining who Cleetus McFarland is.
 I’d recommend reading that before going any further with this post.